awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 + In the Amazon WorkSpaces client application, close the WorkSpaces client window by clicking the red close \(X\) button in the upper\-left corner\.
 In the **End Session** dialog box, choose **Yes**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.
 + You can also log off of the WorkSpace\.
 In the Amazon WorkSpaces client application, go to **View**, and then choose **Send Ctrl\+Alt\+Delete**\.
 Choose **Sign Out**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.

+## Clipboard Support<a name="osx_clipboard_support"></a>

+The clipboard supports a maximum uncompressed object size of 20 MB\.
+For more information, see [I'm having trouble copying and pasting](client_troubleshooting.md#copy_paste)\.

+**Note**
+When copying from a Microsoft Office app, the clipboard only contains the last copied item, and the item is converted into standard format\.
+If you copy content larger than 890 KB from a Microsoft Office app, the app might become slow or unresponsive for up to 5 seconds\.

 ## Release Notes<a name="osx-release-notes"></a>

 The following table describes the changes to each release of the client application\.